 I took a brief break from environmental science in 1999 to be near my Dad who was ill.
 I built a recording studio and applied my knowledge of music, electronics and acoustics to a different industry.
 During my brief venture I was fortunate to work with Grammy Winner Billy Beck, Composer John Davis (Mission Impossible), and members of The Vogues.
 My book, Make Money with Your Studio was published by Hal Leonard, and many of my articles were published in Recording Magazine, The Christian Country Music Magazine and Music and Sound Retailer.

 I was recruited to Memphis by Siemens in 2006 and then Envirogen in 2010 to bring high-purity water technology and hazardous waste recovery technology to industry.
-Successes at St. Jude Children’s Hospital, Valero, Baxter, Caterpillar and Smith and Nephew, coupled with industry’s need for more personalized, custom services, lead me to create Sustainable Resource Technologies in 2014.
+Successes at St. Jude Children’s Hospital, Valero, Baxter, Caterpillar and Smith and Nephew, coupled with industry’s need for more personalized, custom services, lead me to create Water Is The New Gold in 2014.

 Today, I provide a multitude of equipment, chemical and consulting services to help manufacturers exceed today’s environmental challenges.